Rudra55-work/my-first-repo/README.md

-# My-First-Repoitory
+# My-First-Repository
-this is my first repository
+This is my first repository
 <br>
 Author - Rudra verma